MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 1. To edit an existing external call, select **Edit** on the card header.

    > [!NOTE]
-   > You can’t change the name and parameters of an external call after you use it in a rule
+   > You can’t change the name and parameters of an external call after you use it in a rule.

 2. To delete an existing external call, select the ellipses, and then select **Delete**.